Skip to main content

 • graphics

-• “Nice House of the Dead vibes with a great art style, a wonderful little thing!”
+• “Nice House of the Dead vibes with a nice art style, great little thing!”

-• “Visually, the game looks quite good for its low-polygon style graphics, although it could benefit from better lighting or the use of a flashlight, which currently auto-pops up sporadically.”
+• “Visually the game looks quite good for its low-polygon style graphics, but it's a little too dark for many of the stages and could do with better lighting or the use of a flashlight which currently auto-pops up sporadically.”

-• “An on-the-rails shooter akin to arcade games like House of the Dead or Let's Go Jungle that uses low-poly graphics/assets that you've probably seen in a bunch of other games already.”
+• “An on-the-rails shooter akin to arcade games like House of the Dead or Let's Go Jungle that uses the low-poly graphics/assets you've probably seen in a bunch of other games already.”

 • “Very simple graphics.”